AndyOooh/my-folio-class/README.md

 - c/p project description from Google doc to README.md directly in GH editor as a test.
 Found out .md (markdown) files has special syntax so all formatting is gone.
 - `git fetch` to pull remote repo.
 - `git diff master origin/master` - where master = local branch and origin/master = remote repo-name/branch
+- `git pull --ff-only origin/master` origin/master can be excluded if the local master branch has been configured to track the origin/master branch with: `git push -u origin master`
+> Notice we used the -u flag.
+That flag sets the upstream repo, which causes our local master branch to track the master branch on the remote repo which is aliased as origin.
+We can now use just the git push command and it will know where to push it, because we set our upstream branch.

-Further reading: [launchscool.com](https://launchschool.com/books/git/read/github), [github docs](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) (adding new ssh key), `ssh-keygen` locally in ['random useful notes'](https://docs.google.com/document/d/1mD3vaZ1OY_mUfYhXqzQM-5vIt14JfajU-0YhtiHvLS0/edit#heading=h.ulecwdd5ysvj)
+- Further reading: [launchscool.com](https://launchschool.com/books/git/read/github), [github docs](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) (adding new ssh key), `ssh-keygen` locally in ['random useful notes'](https://docs.google.com/document/d/1mD3vaZ1OY_mUfYhXqzQM-5vIt14JfajU-0YhtiHvLS0/edit#heading=h.ulecwdd5ysvj)